Denver Spurs: Spurs in the WHA

 In the middle of a road trip, Mullenix quietly moved the Spurs to Ottawa on January 2, 1976, where they were renamed the Ottawa Civics.
-The players had heard talk a move out of Denver was imminent, but only learned of move at their next road game that night in Cincinnati, when they took the ice in their Denver jerseys and saw the name "Civics" on the scoreboard.
+The players had heard talk a move out of Denver was imminent, but only learned of the move at their next road game that night in Cincinnati, when they took the ice in their Denver jerseys and saw the name "Civics" on the scoreboard.

 Despite playing to sellout crowds at two home games in Ottawa, Mullenix and the Founders Club were unable to reach a deal.
 The Founders Club could not meet Mullenix' asking price, and Mullenix was not willing to operate the team in Ottawa.
 After the Founders Club offered $1 million for the franchise, short of Mullenix' demand of $1.5 million, negotiations for the sale were called off on January 15, and the team folded for good two days later.
 The Spurs/Civics' 41-game existence made them easily the shortest-lived franchise in WHA history, and one of the shortest-lived franchises in North American professional sports history.

 The Spurs' abrupt departure turned out to be a prescient move, as the Scouts indeed moved to Denver for the following season, becoming the Colorado Rockies.
 The Rockies only lasted six seasons, though, before relocating again and becoming the New Jersey Devils.
 It would not be until the relocation of the Quebec Nordiques (ironically, a former WHA franchise) to Denver as the Colorado Avalanche in 1995 that Denver would enjoy lasting success in major league hockey.

 The last active Spurs player in the NHL was Ron Delorme, who retired after the 1984-85 season and also played with the Colorado Rockies.
 As well, Spurs draft pick Mel Bridgman played in the NHL until 1989, but never played in the WHA.
 In 1992 Bridgman became the first general manager of the new Ottawa Senators NHL franchise, which would initially play its home games at the Civic Centre.